Vice President, Hardware Engineering

 Jim graduated from Stanford University with both a BSEE and MSEE, and Santa Clara University with an MBA.

 Groq Inc. is a leading innovator in compute accelerators for artificial intelligence (AI), machine learning (ML), and high performance computing (HPC).

-In joining Groq as the VP of Hardware Engineering, I believe we will enable a virtuous cycle – that same accelerant that fueled innovation before – for machine learning (ML).Jim Miller, Vice President Hardware Engineering, Groq
+In joining Groq as the VP of Hardware Engineering, I believe we will enable a virtuous cycle – that same accelerant that fueled innovation before – for machine learning (ML).Jim Miller, Vice President, Hardware Engineering, Groq, Inc.

-Jim Miller is one the most statured engineering leaders in the global microprocessor market.
+Jim Miller is one of the most statured engineering leaders in the global microprocessor market.
 He is both a technological visionary and a great team leader.
-Groq has a perfect match as their new VP Hardware Engineering.Kirsten Settle, Consultant, Lonergan Partners
+Groq has a perfect match as their new VP Hardware Engineering.Kirsten Settle, Partner, Lonergan Partners